 On the 10th of March, in an article published on the American Academy of Ophthalmology, it was suggested that patients whom wear contact lenses should switch to glasses temporarily.
 “Consider wearing glasses more often, especially if you tend to touch your eyes a lot when your contacts are in.
 Substituting glasses for lenses can decrease irritation and force you to pause before touching your eye,” Dr. Tuli wrote.
 They also suggested that “corrective lenses or sunglasses can shield your eyes from infected respiratory droplets.”
 They provided no evidence or referencing for this advice.

-This was echoed in a special editorial in Contact Lenses Today, updated 15th of March (a magazine produced by the Centre for Ocular Research and Education) released a statement saying “Despite myths and misinformation that have arisen over the past 48 hours, contact lens wear remains a safe and highly effective form of vision correction for millions of people worldwide.”
+This advice was refuted in a special editorial from leading researchers in Contact Lenses Today (a weekly newsletter produced by the journal Contact Lens Spectrum ) on the 12th March with a statement saying “Despite myths and misinformation that have arisen over the past 48 hours, contact lens wear remains a safe and highly effective form of vision correction for millions of people worldwide.”

 The British Contact Lens Association agreed on the 13th of March stating “there is no evidence to date that contact lens wear should be avoided by healthy individuals, or that contact lens wearers are more at risk for a coronavirus infection compared to those wearing spectacles.
 There is currently no evidence to suggest any correlation between the usage of contact lenses and the spread of COVID-19 or a coronavirus infection related to contact lens use. “